Education and preparation for life in Bali and beyond.

 Welcome to the Future Human School

-We nurture future-ready humans, in inspiring indoor and outdoor environments: grounded in purpose, driven by curiosity, and equipped to navigate an unpredictable world.
+We nurture future-ready humans, in inspiring indoor and outdoor environments: grounded in purpose, driven by curiosity and equipped to navigate an unpredictable world.

 Day’